webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

-That CSS alone will make the canvas get displayed to cover the page but it won't change the resolution of the canvas itself so you might notice if you make the example below large, like if you click the full screen button, you'll see the edges of the triangle are blocky.
+That CSS alone will make the canvas get displayed to cover the page but it won't change the resolution of the canvas itself so you might notice if you make the example below large, like if you click the full-screen button, you'll see the edges of the triangle are blocky.

 {{{example url="../webgpu-simple-triangle-with-canvas-css.html"}}}